FelixSoderstrom/waste-classification-cnn/readme.md

 I added a custom Sampler that ensures that each class recieves the same amount of images in each epoch and rotates through different samples from larger classes with each epoch.

+### Model Architecture Upgrade
+**Problem**: ResNet50 was not performing well on texture-based classification tasks like waste material recognition.
+**Solution**: Upgraded to EfficientNet-B0, which has been shown to perform better on texture classification while requiring fewer parameters.
+EfficientNet-B0 achieves better accuracy with approximately 5.3M parameters compared to ResNet50's 25.6M parameters.